-Code translation benchmarks are crucial for evaluating the accuracy and efficiency of LLMbased translation systems.
-However, existing ones focus on individual functions, neglecting repository-level challenges like intermodule coherence and dependency manage-While some recent repository-level benchmarks attempt to address these issues, they suffer from poor maintainability and coarse evaluation granularity, limiting their usefulness to developers.
-We introduce Skeleton-Guided-Translation, a framework for repository-level Java-to-C# translation with fine-grained quality evaluation.
-It follows a two-step process: first translating repository "skeletons," then refining the full repository guided by these skeletons.
-Building on this, we present TRANSREPO-BENCH, a benchmark of high-quality Java repositories with corresponding C# skeletons, including matching unit tests and build configurations.
-Our adaptive unit tests, supporting multiple or incremental translations without manual adjustments, enhancing automation and scalability.
-Additionally, we introduce fine-grained metrics that assess translation quality at the test-case level, addressing traditional binary metrics' limitations in distinguishing build failures.
+Code translation benchmarks are essential for evaluating the accuracy and efficiency of LLM-based systems.
+Existing benchmarks mainly target individual functions, overlooking repository-level challenges like intermodule coherence and dependency management.
+Recent repository-level efforts exist, but suffer from poor maintainability and coarse evaluation granularity.
+We introduce Skeleton-Guided-Translation, a framework for benchmarking Java-to-C# translation at the repository level, featuring fine-grained quality evaluation.
+It follows a two-step process: first translating repository "skeletons", then refining the entire repository guided by these skeletons.
+Based on this, we present TRANSREPO-BENCH, the first test-driven benchmark of high-quality Java repositories paired with C# skeletons, unit tests, and build configurations.
+Our adaptive unit tests support multiple and incremental translations without manual tuning, enhancing automation and scalability.
+We also propose finegrained metrics that evaluate translation quality per test case, overcoming limitations of binary metrics in distinguishing build failures.
 Evaluations using TRANSREPO-BENCH reveal issues like broken cross-file references, showing that our structured approach reduces dependency errors and preserves interface consistency.